 Shared owners whose building doesn’t have a satisfactory EWS1 form face additional problems.
 Potential buyers are not currently able to obtain a mortgage due to nil valuations.
 To purchase a part share buyers have to meet affordability criteria; something that is highly unlikely to be the case if they are in a position to make a cash offer.
 Shared owners in this situation may have no alternative to back-to-back staircasing to 100% to facilitate a cash sale on the open market.

-Confirmed or potential remediation costs will drastically reduce the purchase price.
-This is particularly problematic for shared owners whose housing association has a policy requiring shared owners to pay over to them any difference between the valuation and the purchase price.
+Confirmed or potential remediation costs will drastically reduce the sales price.
+This is particularly problematic for shared owners whose housing association has a policy requiring shared owners to pay over to them any difference between the valuation and the sales price.

 Subletting is generally prohibited on shared ownership properties.
 Housing associations say that shared ownership properties are supposed to be the primary residence of the shared owner, and not a source of profit.
 This argument erroneously conflates ‘accidental landlords’ – who may need to relocate temporarily for a variety of reasons – with commercial for-profit operators.